Debugging the Smart Home

 2. Sign in to Google using the button in the top-right corner.
 This allows the Test Suite to send the commands directly to Google Assistant.

-3. In the Project ID field, enter the project ID of your smart home Action.
+3. In the Project ID field, enter the project ID of your Cloud-to-cloud integration.
 And then click NEXT to proceed.

 4. In the Test Settings step, you will see Test Suite list the device type and traits of the washer.